chroma-sdk/Colore/CONTRIBUTING.md

 ## Submitting a pull request

 Good, we didn't scare you off with all these requirements, and you are on your way to submitting your first pull request!
-(Hopefully).

 When making a pull request, if is often convenient to make a branch just for that request (so that you can continue working on your main development branch while your pull request is being reviewed).
 These branches are typically named `patch-<counter>` but can be anything you desire, like a descriptive name for what the PR is about.
 If you decide to name branches based on the change, make sure you keep them quite short.

 Another very positive thing for both you and us, the maintainers, is to avoid pull requests with a lot of commits that don't share anything in common.
-Imagine if you submit a pull request that implements a car and a bicycle.
-We decide that we like your car implementation, but not the bicycle one.
-But we can't choose, as you put them both in the same pull request!
+Imagine if you submit a pull request that implements a car and a pineapple.
+We decide that we like your car implementation, but that we're not quite ready for fruits yet.
+But we cannot choose, as you put them both in the same pull request!

 So always make sure that your pull request is handling **one type of feature or change**.

 Other things to keep in mind is to include details about what your feature or change is about in the pull request message.
 The more information the better!
 And make sure to give your pull request a relevant name, too.

+When you submit a pull request, there will be a handy template for you to read through so you don't forget any of the important parts!

 ### Pull request target branch

 When submitting your pull request, make sure you are targeting the [`develop`][develop] branch of the main repo.
 If you target the wrong branch we will close your pull request.
 Don't feel bad though, just re-create it with the correct target branch!
 (We have to close it as GitHub does not support changing the target branch on an existing pull request.)

 #### Hotfixes

 Hotfixes are special, and are treated differently than other branches.
 A hotfix is branched from master and merged back into master and then to develop.
 If you ever write a hotfix, keep this in mind. **Hotfixes branch from master, *not develop*.**

 [AUTHORS]: AUTHORS
 [create an issue]: https://github.com/CoraleStudios/Colore/issues/new